MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/timezone/index.md

 ---
 title: Time Zone| Microsoft Docs
-description: The Bing Maps Time Zone API helps find a time zone and daylight savings time for a location by query or latitude and longitude coordinates. ms.custom: ms.date: 12/11/2018 ms.reviewer:
+description: The overview page for the Bing Maps Time Zone API section with links to articles that describe how to find a time zone, convert to a localtime zone, get daylight savings time information and more. ms.custom: ms.date: 12/11/2018 ms.reviewer: